jbliley/ebook_fix/docs/format_conversion_plan.md

   installed on the machine running this.
 That's a materially different risk than every dependency this project has taken on so
   far: not "pip install this," but "the person running this tool needs a specific external program on their system already."
-Worth Jacob's explicit sign-off before this gets scoped, given the project's general minimal-dependency posture.

-**Needs clarification before it can even be scoped:**
-- **PDB** -- as given, this is ambiguous rather than just hard.
-PDB is the *generic* Palm OS database container -- MOBI, AZW, and PRC above are already specific PDB-format files (see `palmdb.py`'s own module docstring: "the PalmDB container that wraps every MOBI/AZW/AZW3/PRC file").
-A `.pdb` file on its own could be: plain PalmDOC/AportisDoc text (an even simpler MOBI ancestor -- compressed text, no EXTH metadata block at all), or an entirely different format that happens to reuse the same outer container (eReader/Palm Reader's own format, historically DRM-heavy, is a different real possibility).
-Worth asking Jacob directly what he has in mind here before this goes on any roadmap, since "support .pdb files" isn't itself a determinate scope the way every other item on this list is.

-**Recommend dropping from the realistic roadmap:**
+  **"CBR is upgradeable to CBZ" is exactly the right way to think about this, not a mistaken one.** CBR and CBZ hold identical content (the same images, in the same order) -- the only difference is which compression container they're wrapped in.
+RAR is proprietary and needs that external tool; ZIP is what Python already handles natively and what every reader supports.
+So a CBR-to-CBZ "conversion" is really just decompress-and-rezip, not a transformation that could lose or alter anything -- a genuine, lossless upgrade to a more universally-supported container, not a format change with trade-offs.

+  **Effort estimate, since Jacob asked directly:** the actual code here is small -- detect a RAR archive (magic bytes, not just the `.cbr` extension, same principle already used for MOBI detection), extract via `rarfile` or a subprocess call to whatever RAR-capable tool is available, sort the resulting images into page order, and write them into a normal zip as a `.cbz`.
+That part is closer to an hour or two of real implementation than a multi-day project -- genuinely one of the smaller items on this whole list, code-wise.

+  The real uncertainty isn't the code, it's the external tool: this needs *something* on Jacob's Windows machine that can actually extract RAR archives.
+The standalone freeware `UnRAR.exe` (from RARLab, separate from full WinRAR) or 7-Zip's command-line tool (`7z.exe`, free and open-source, and a very commonly already- installed Windows utility) both work -- either is a small, one-time install if not already present, not an ongoing burden.
+Given Jacob said he doesn't know how often he'd actually use this, a reasonable
+  approach: hold off building it until an actual `.cbr` file shows up that needs converting, at which point it's a short, low-risk task to pick up -- no real cost to waiting, and no wasted effort either way, unlike something like AZW3 output where the underlying design decision (hand-roll vs. Calibre) matters more the earlier it's made.

+**Dropped / deprioritized -- confirmed with Jacob:**
-- **LIT** (Microsoft Reader) -- Microsoft discontinued Reader and the .lit format outright in 2011, with no successor and no ongoing use.
-Beyond just being obsolete: in practice, the large majority of real-world `.lit` files still in existence are DRM- protected commercial ebooks, not personal/DRM-free files -- the handful of historical open-source tools for this format existed specifically in the DRM-removal space.
-That's not a place I'm able to help build tooling toward, regardless of any individual file's actual protection status, so this isn't just a "low priority" judgment call the way LRF below is -- recommend taking it off the list entirely.
+- **LIT** (Microsoft Reader) -- dropped entirely, not just deprioritized.
+Microsoft discontinued Reader and the .lit format outright in 2011, with no successor and no ongoing use.
+Beyond just being obsolete: in practice, the large majority of real-world `.lit` files still in existence are DRM-protected commercial ebooks, not personal/DRM-free files -- the handful of historical open-source tools for this format existed specifically in the DRM-removal space.
+That's not a place I'm able to help build tooling toward, regardless of any individual file's actual protection status.
-- **LRF** (Sony BBeB) -- also long-obsolete; Sony's own e-readers moved to standard EPUB around 2010.
-Not DRM-associated the way LIT is, so no ethical concern here, but there's essentially no remaining user population and no actively-maintained modern tooling outside Calibre's own decades-old internal reader for it.
-  Recommend deprioritizing indefinitely rather than actively dropping it -- revisit only if a real, current reason to support it ever comes up.
+- **LRF** (Sony BBeB) -- deprioritized indefinitely, not dropped outright, though nothing currently points to this changing.
+Also long-obsolete; Sony's own e-readers moved to standard EPUB around 2010.
+Not DRM-associated the way LIT is, so no ethical concern here, but there's essentially no remaining user population and no actively-maintained modern tooling outside Calibre's own decades- old internal reader for it.
+Revisit only if a real, current reason to support it ever comes up.
+- **PDB** -- removed from the input list.
+Confirmed with Jacob this was an accidental addition, not something he actually needs supported -- MOBI, AZW, and PRC above are already specific PDB- format files (see `palmdb.py`'s own module docstring: "the PalmDB container that wraps every MOBI/AZW/AZW3/PRC file"), so nothing real is lost by dropping the separate line item.

 ## Output formats

 - **EPUB3** -- already the default, already extensive.
 Nothing new needed here beyond whatever any given input format's reader work requires to produce a good `Book` in the first place.
-- **AZW3** -- this is a genuinely different kind of task from everything MOBI-related done so far.
+- **AZW3** -- **no rush, per Jacob -- he reads EPUB himself, this is purely for other users down the line.** Still worth writing down now while the tradeoff is fresh, so it's not re-derived from scratch whenever it does get picked up.
+This is a genuinely different kind of task from everything MOBI-related done so far.
   All the `ebook_fix.mobi` work to date is a *reader* (parse an existing file); this needs a *writer* (construct a valid PalmDB + MOBI header + KF8 content structure from scratch).
 That's a real, mostly-unstarted project on its own, not a natural extension of the analysis code.
-Two genuinely different paths worth deciding between before any of this is scoped:
+Two genuinely different paths worth deciding between whenever this gets picked up:
   1. Hand-roll a writer, matching this project's existing zero- dependency, own-the-whole-format-from-spec approach.
   2. Shell out to Calibre's own `ebook-convert` command-line tool for